Welcome

 "Take Me Back" was remade 18 years later on The Jolly Boys LP, "Sunshine 'n' Water".
 "Thousands of Children" was included on the 1977 Jolly Boys album, The Roots of Reggae.

-In 1973, the Jolly Boys released the songs:
+In 1973, the Jolly Boys released their second singe:

 "Build On The Rock", b/w